 E-Money: Prepaid Cards, Debit Cards, and Mobile Payment Methods in Japan

 While Japan is still considered a cash-based country, the Japanese government has set a goal of increasing its cashless payment usage rate to 40% by the year 2025.
-According to the report from Nomura Research Institute, the cashless payment usage rate was 20% in 2016 in Japan (for example, UK was 69%, USA was 46% and France was 40%).
+According to the report from Ministry of Economy, Trade and Industry, the cashless payment usage rate was 29.7% in 2020 in Japan.

 Despite the fact that people tend to use cash more than other methods of payments, there are many different types of electronic payment methods that have been introduced to Japan.